letsgitthis/Firebase-auth/README.md

 * [Resources](#resources)

 ## Description
-### A simple set up for authenticating users on React using Firebase
+### A simple set up for authenticating users on React using Firebase.
+There is no redirect set in the application yet.

 ## Installation
 ### npx create-react-app . // npm i firebase "see resources below"